cosmonic-labs/concordance/examples/bankaccount/README.md

 4000 + 3000 + 1000 - 2000 = 6000

-Let's check if we have 6000 units of currency:
+Let's check if we have 6000 cents:

 ```
 $ nats kv get CC_STATE agg.bankaccount.ABC123